Meinwerk/SyllableLevelLanguageModel/README.md

 ## Syllable Level Language Model

 ## Description
 We have proposed embedding derived from syllables and morphemes for the words to improve the performance of language model.
-Our method achieves state of the art performance in terms of Key Stroke Saving (KSS) w.r.t. to existing device input prediction methods and has been commercialized.
+Our method has achieved state of the art performance in terms of Key Stroke Saving (KSS) w.r.t. to existing device input prediction methods and has been commercialized.

 ## Data
 The data set which is used for evaluating the model proposed in ""